ErickRyu/Stibee-spam-mail-practice/README.md

-# Spam mail practice V0.2
+# Spam mail practice V0.3
-This project is a program that takes a title and text from Google Sheets and sends it out.
+It takes keywords and emails from Google Sheets and combinates keywords to make subject and text and sends them out.

 # Tutorials what I saw